yaninyzwitty/hyperpb-go/DESIGN.md

 miss.
 This in turn is fine, because the pointers we manipulate are arena pointers that are marked for us via other means.

-Finally, each type contains a hand-written hashmap that maps field numbers to field indices, for quickly re-synchronizing the parser in the event of encountering fields out of the expected order.
+Finally, each `tdp.TypeParser` contains a hand-written hashmap that maps field numbers to field indices, for quickly re-synchronizing the parser in the event of encountering fields out of the expected order.
 Currently, all types have a number table, but many message types have number/index relationships that are 1:1, in which case number == index for all fields; as a future optimization, we should remove the table in this case.

 ## Parser Design

-The parser is an interpreter for the programs encoded in `Type`s.
+The parser is an VM for the programs encoded in `tdp.TypeParser`s.
 It is a threaded interpreter, which means that all of its state is threaded by-value through function calls, to minimize the need for spilling state to the stack across calls (regardless, Go's mediocre register allocator still unnecessarily spills a lot of state).

-The parser state is split across three types, `parser1`, `parser2`, and `parserP`, to work around various bugs in Go's codegen that would result in worse performance.
+The parser state is split across three types, `vm.P1`, `vm.P2`, and `vm.p3`, to work around various bugs in Go's codegen that would result in worse performance.
 These structs should be thought of as being the same entity.

-The main loop of the interpreter is `parser1.loop`, which is not actually a loop but rather a strongly connected component of blocks joined by `goto`s.
+The main loop of the interpreter is `vm.P1.loop`, which is not actually a loop but rather a strongly connected component of blocks joined by `goto`s.
 This is because the main loop has three different sections which we want to be able to jump to from any other section.
 These are: